pbalash0v/sctp-oto-server-client/README.md

 make
 ```

+---
+Broadcast server will retranslate any message received to all connected clients, adhering to stop-and-wait flow control policy.
 To run broadcast server (from **build** directory, in separate shell or tmux, terminate server with ctrl-d):
 ```console
 cd src/examples/broadcast